Accounting & Bookkeeping

 Estimated revenue at risk if a firm loses ATO lodgement program concessions — additional staff time required to compress all returns into standard deadline windows, plus potential client losses from service disruption

-After the Martin Group incident, Rachel’s principal implemented automated lodgement tracking.
-The firm catalogued every client engagement with its lodgement deadline, assigned every return to a preparer, and built automated follow-up sequences for both client documents and internal preparation milestones.
+When a firm replaces manual tracking with an automated system, it catalogues every client engagement with its lodgement deadline, assigns every return to a preparer, and builds automated follow-up sequences for both client documents and internal preparation milestones.

 That cognitive relief — the shift from anxiety to confidence — is worth as much as the penalty avoidance.
 Lodgement tracking is not glamorous work.
 But it is the work that protects the firm’s reputation, its lodgement program concessions, and its relationships with the clients who trust it to get this right every time.